zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/eventrecorder.md

 ```
 ## Set the event buffer

+The event buffer must be located in an uninitialized region of writable memory.

-Edit the scatter file to locate the event buffer.
-Create a new execution region (after `ARM_LIB_STACK`):
+Edit the scatter file, creating a new execution region (after `ARM_LIB_STACK`):
 ```text
 	EVENT_BUFFER  0x20060000 UNINIT 0x10000 {
 		EventRecorder.o (+ZI)               }